ardavanhashemzadeh/notes/README.md

 q: Quet mode
 N: No command

+# Forgot to screen
+Open another session and start screen then reptyr the process

+# Quickly itterate over some files in bash and do something
+for file in /var/backups/*2019*; do echo $file; done

 # Potential Alternatives to LogMeIn
 1) DWService: Information is scarce
 2) InstaTech: Interesting opensource project